sapangupta15/hivery_assignment/README.md

 The endpoints are available at for documentation as well as testing: http://127.0.0.1:5000/swagger/

+Alternatively, any API request tool like curl/wget or scripts using libraries like requests can be used for testing as well

 There are 3 endpoints:
 1. /employees - takes company_name as query param and returns employees for a company
 2. /persons - takes 2 params, name1 and name2 and returns details for these persons as well as mutual funds who are alive and have brown eyes